Unique Insurance Group - What You Need to Know

 After the sale is complete, you decide to celebrate by grabbing some ice cream before you head home.
-On the way back, you’re cruising along (at the posted speed) enjoying that “new car smell.”
+On the way back, you’re cruising along (at the posted speed), enjoying that “new car smell.”
 Life is good.
-But then reality hits you smack in the face when you remember what comes next.
+But then reality hits you smack when you remember what comes next.
 You realize that your next move needs to be shopping for an automobile insurance policy.
 Relax, it’s okay.
 We’re Unique Insurance Group, and we’re here to help you.
 Here’s what you need to know when purchasing an auto insurance policy.

 Nearly Every US State Requires Drivers to Carry Vehicle Insurance